-Lolo Pas Road is a scenic drive splitting off from Highway 26 near Welches.
-It's a winding road that makes its way past mountain neighborhoods before making its way up the pass.
+Lolo Pass Road is a scenic drive splitting off from Highway 26 near Welches.
+It's a winding road that goes past mountain neighborhoods before making its way up the pass.
 Drive carefully, keeping an eye out for both wildlife and scenic viewpoints.

 This route is less a drive and more a walk and a ride.
 But either way, you'll see some of the best fall color around.